 You can also search for fundraising organization sites to get an extensive list of consultants and consulting firms.
 Try Neon One’s Partner Directory of consultants you can trust.

 Look for the consultants that offer the services you need and then ask them to provide references.
 That way, you can talk with a consultant’s past clients to see what their experience was like.

 Talking to consultants’ references allows you to:

-If potential candidates aren’t willing to give you references, see if they have any case studies of their past work.
-With case studies, you can gain similar knowledge on a consultant’s experience and approach.
+If potential candidates don’t have contacts ready at their disposal, see if they have any case studies of their past work.
+You can gain similar knowledge of a consultant’s experience and approach with case studies.

-A part of working well with your fundraising consultant is working with someone that you get along with.
-When you work with someone you get along with, you’ll feel more comfortable asking questions and expressing your concerns.
+Part of working well with your fundraising consultant is finding someone that you get along with.
+When you work with someone you trust, you’ll feel more comfortable asking questions and expressing your concerns.

 Not only does a good working relationship help your partnership, but it also ensures that the consultant is invested in your fundraising.